ScriptSmith/reaper-site/platforms/pinterest.md

 To scrape data from the Pinterest API, you will need to create an app.

-Start by signing in to Pinterest and navigating to [https://developers.pinterest.com/apps/](https://developers.pinterest.com/apps/) and creating an app
+Start by signing in to Pinterest, navigating to [https://developers.pinterest.com/apps/](https://developers.pinterest.com/apps/) and creating an app

 ![](images/pinterest1.png)

-On the next page, in the Redirect URIs textbox, put in *https://scriptsmith.github.io/reaper-site/redirect.html*, press enter, and then save your changes
+On the next page, in the Redirect URIs textbox, put in *https://scriptsmith.github.io/reaper-site/redirect.html* then press enter and then save your changes

 ![](images/pinterest2.png)